-The field of modern digital design is incredibly dynamic as more and more new tools, devices, products, users’ needs, and wishes are opening a broader and broader perspective for professionals.
+The field of modern digital design is incredibly dynamic as more and more new tools, devices, products, users’ needs and wishes are opening a broader and broader perspective for professionals.
 That is why it is actually hard to find such an official position as a Designer in any company staff specifications.
-Reading bios via internet blogs and platforms you can come across tons of various positions in the design sphere such as product designers, graphic designers, UI/UX designers, interaction designers, logo designers, and so on and so forth.
-Actually, all of those positions have something in common working over the best solutions for the product use and promotion, but all of them are concentrated on the different sides of a design object.
+Reading bios via internet blogs and platforms, you can come across tons of various positions in the design sphere, such as product designers, graphic designers, UI/UX designers, interaction designers, logo designers, and so on and so forth.
+Actually, all of those positions have something in common, working over the best solutions for product use and promotion, but all of them are concentrated on the different sides of a design object.

 Can you be a UX/UI/Web designer without knowing programming at all?

 On the basis of work experience for Tubik Studio and communication with designers from other companies and studios, it is possible to give an absolutely positive answer.
 Yes, you definitely CAN be a UI/UX designer for app and web with no background or theoretical knowledge of programming.